Coffee after Taking Omeprazole: Pros, Cons, & How Soon to Drink.

 Omeprazole needs at least 30 minutes to start working (reference).
 Drinking omeprazole with your morning coffee is not recommended.
 It will make omeprazole less effective in controlling acid secretion.

-If you’re not in a rush, waiting 60 minutes after omeprazole is even better.
+Waiting 60 minutes after omeprazole is even better if you’re not in a rush.
 Also, You should take omeprazole on an empty stomach.
-Taking omeprazole after eating is not allowed except after 2-3 hours at least.
+Taking omeprazole after eating is prohibited except after at least 2-3 hours.

 Always think of a better alternative to coffee if you are on omeprazole.
-Coffee (particularly caffeinated coffee) is not the best choice to drink after taking omeprazole.
+Coffee (particularly caffeinated) is not the best choice after taking omeprazole.